-Broken link building in Toronto is just one of many strategies used to acquire backlinks.
-The concept is simple in theory, yet some make it seem as difficult as repairing the Gardener Expressway.
+Broken link building is just one of many backlinking strategies used to acquire links to your website.
 The short summary of how to execute a broken link building campaign is:

-In a recent outreach article, I asked Brian Dean what strategy he thought was the most effective link building strategy for 2020 and broken link building was his immediate response.
+In a recent outreach article, I asked Brian Dean what strategy he thought was the most effective link building strategies for 2020 and broken link building was his immediate response.

 Brian, who is one of the industry’s most well known SEO’s, boasted a 10% conversion rate on his latest campaign.
 This is an important point because when you set out to accomplish your link building campaigns you should set some realistic expectations.

 Most people do not welcome email that essentially is a request for a link.
 If you’ve ever run an outreach campaign, it can be frustrating at times with the response you receive.
 If a 10% conversion rate is an above-average result, you can expect to hear deafening silence from over 90% of the webmasters you contact.